kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/index.md

 OR

 * Use the [server REST API]({{root_url}}Programming-guide/Server-REST-APIs/#!/Logging/editLogAppender) call to create a log appender.
-To do this, add the corresponding fields to the **headerStructure** list.
+To do this, add the corresponding fields to the <code>headerStructure</code> list.

 Below is the list of available record header fields: